Alumnus cruises to dream job at Harley-Davidson

 “I will love cars until I die,” said Michael Pak, a mechanical and industrial engineering alumnus working at Harley-Davidson in Milwaukee.

 The road to a dream job at Harley-Davidson was bumpy for Pak.
-As a child in a military family, he lived in China, Korea, Japan, California, and Florida before finally settling in Chicago, and the pitstops around the world added many speedbumps.
+As a child in a military family, he lived in China, Korea, Japan, California, and Alabama before finally settling in Chicago, and the pitstops around the world added many speedbumps.

 “The owner was probably one of the most inspirational bosses.
 He kind of pushed me to be an engineer because of my intricacies at work,” he said.
 “To entertain his thought, I started taking night classes, and when I got to a point when I thought I could get in to college, I applied to several universities thinking this would never happen.”